 · Analytical ability through the solution of unseen problems in the test and exam.

 Thus, the summative assessment for this module consists of:

-· One two-hour examination at the end of the Semester; worth 80% of the module mark.
+· One examination at the end of the Semester; worth 80% of the module mark.

-· An in-semester test worth 20% of the module mark when combined together.
+· One in-semester test; worth 20% of the module mark.